research

 World Development, 2017, 91: 144–155.

-Can Religion and Science Play a Complementary Role in Raising Environmental Awareness? with Sarah Gultom, Umair Khalil, Wang-Sheng Lee, and Alyas Widita
+Religion, Science, and Environmental Awareness with Sarah Gultom, Umair Khalil, Wang-Sheng Lee, and Alyas Widita

 Submitted